mike99mac/minimy-mike99mac/README.md

     ```

 Following are examples of MPC skill's requests:
-- Play track one and only by artist Adele.
+- Play track one and only by artist adele.
-- Play album Abbey Road
+- Play album abbey road
 - Play genre blues on the radio
-- Play artist Billy Joel from the internet
+- Play language german on the radio
-- Play track Stressed Out by artist Twenty One Pilots
+- Play track stressed out by artist twenty on pilots
-- Play NPR news
+- Play npr news
-- Play artist The Chainsmokers from the Internet
+- Play artist the chainsmokers from the Internet

 ### Timedate skill

-Following is the Timedate skill vocabulary.
+Following is the Timedate skill vocabulary:

 ```
 what time (is it|)